 Work-at-Home Job Profile: Instructional Designer

-Now, what type of systems, for whom, at what level and how this is done all vary greatly among instructional design jobs.
+Instructional design jobs vary greatly in the type of instructional systems used, who the employers are, the learning level of the students, and how the work is done.
 Many instructional designers work in e-learning, perhaps converting in-person teaching materials into online courses.
 Others may work in developing training for corporations.
 Each hiring organization may define instructional designer jobs a little differently.

 Some of the tasks an instructional designer might do include: